amanbhatt97/Movie-Recommendation-System/README.md

 # Movie-Recommendation-System
-The Movie Recommendation System is a machine learning-based web application that suggests similar movies based on user input using cosine similarity.<br>
-It uses content-based filtering for movies' recommendation.
+The Movie Recommendation System is a machine learning-based web application that suggests similar movies based on user input using cosine similarity.
+It uses content-based filtering for recommending movies.

 ## Table of Contents